 Students who use social networking sites (e.g., Facebook, Instagram, Twitter, etc.) and other forms of electronic communication should be mindful of how their communication may be perceived by clients, colleagues, faculty, and other mental health professionals.
 As such, students should make every effort to minimize visual or printed material that may be deemed inappropriate for a professional counselor or psychologist.
 To this end, students should set all security settings to "private" and should avoid posting information/photos and avoid using any language that could jeopardize their professional image.
-Students should never include clients, undergraduate or graduate students (for whom they have served as an instructor) as part of their social network, since doing so constitutes a boundary violation.
+Students should consider limiting the amount of personal information posted on these sites and should never include clients, undergraduate or graduate students (for whom they have served as an instructor) as part of their social network, since doing so constitutes a boundary violation.
 Additionally, any information that might lead to the identification of a client or represent a violation of client confidentiality is a breach of the ethical standards that govern the practice of counselors, psychologists and mental health professionals in training.
 Engaging in these types of actions could result in the student being dismissed from the program.